 - Costs of dental bone grafting

-A long-lasting prosthesis, a far-gone periodontal disease, or a tooth loss in an accident can lead to bone defects.
+A long-lasting prosthesis, a far-gone periodontal disease, or tooth loss in an accident can lead to bone defects.
 In the beginning, the damage is hardly recognisable because tooth loss does not really come together with significant pain.
-The main symptoms of far gone bone defects are bleeding gum, sensitive and swollen palate, bad breath, loose teeth, and weakening bites.
+The main symptoms of far-gone bone defects are bleeding gum, sensitive and swollen palate, bad breath, loose teeth, and weakening bites.

 During bone grafting, the missing bone in the jaw is augmented.
 Following the medical tests taken before the intervention, an evaluation is made.
 Based on this evaluation, the doctor can decide whether the augmentation of the jaw bone is necessary for implantation or not.
 If it is, it must be clear how much bone is missing, and accordingly, how much bone would have to be replaced.
 After the successful operation, the new bones are able to develop in the body.
 Bone grafting is a process during which the dentist makes smaller or bigger incisions on the patient’s body.
 Thereafter, the material necessary to the regeneration of the bone is applied and the wound is closed.

 The procedure consists of the following 4 steps: